scottcorgan/awesome-js-drama/README.md

 # awesome-js-drama [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A collection of Javascript tops that spark the just might spark the next revolt!
+A collection of Javascript topics that spark the just might spark the next revolt!

 This list is only meant to keep track of how often we as a people disagree with each other in JavaScript.
 This is **NOT** meant to harm, offend, exclude, bully, or make fun of people.